Over 2,000 years ago, Hippocrates

 Kefir

 Kefir is a fancy name for fermented milk.
-It contains a few different strains of healthy bacteria, such as lactobacillus and has a sour taste.
-It is often well tolerated in those who have a hard time digesting dairy because it has been predigested by the good bacteria it contains.
+It contains a few different strains of healthy bacteria, such as lactobacillus, and has a sour taste.
+It is often well tolerated by those who have difficulty digesting dairy because it has been predigested by the good bacteria it contains.

 Yogurt is the most popular food known for containing probiotics.
-But be careful with the yogurt you choose, otherwise you may end up accidentally feeding the unfriendly bacteria instead.
+But be careful with the yogurt you choose; otherwise, you may accidentally feed the unfriendly bacteria instead.

 Most yogurt is sweetened and flavored, which means it contains sugar.
-Non-organic yogurt can also contain the growth hormone, rBGH, which acts as a toxin to the body when ingested.
+Non-organic yogurt can also contain the growth hormone rBGH, which acts as a toxin in the body when ingested.

-When choosing yogurt, opt for a plain, unsweetened organic version to avoid growth hormones, sugar and other additives that harm friendly gut bacteria.
+When choosing yogurt, choose a plain, unsweetened organic version to avoid growth hormones, sugar, and other additives that harm friendly gut bacteria.
 Sweeten it yourself using natural sweeteners such as pure vanilla extract, raw honey or pure maple syrup, and high fiber, prebiotic fruit such as berries.

 Chlorella

-Chlorella is an amazing green superfood that's beneficial to your gut for many reasons.
+Chlorella is an amazing green superfood beneficial to your gut for many reasons.

 Chlorella is also a source of antioxidant vitamins that builds up your immune system.
-It's considered a fibrous food, which means it acts as a prebiotic to feed the friendly bacteria and support the overall health of your digestive system.
-Taking Sun Chlorella tablets or granules each day makes it easy to regularly promote good gut health.
+It's considered a fibrous food, which means it acts as a prebiotic to feed friendly bacteria and supports the overall health of your digestive system.
+Taking Sun Chlorella tablets daily makes it easy to promote good gut health regularly.

-Spices: Fennel, Cardamom, Cloves Spices have incredible gut supportive properties, and the ability to soothe the intestinal lining that can become inflamed from the toxins in our diet and environment.
+Spices: Fennel, Cardamom, and Cloves.
+Spices have incredible gut-supportive properties and can soothe the intestinal lining that can become inflamed by toxins in our diet and environment.
 Fennel is high in fiber which feeds good gut bacteria, while cloves and cardamom are said to have antibacterial properties.

 Other Ways to Promote Gut Health (That Don't Involve Food)

-While food is one of the quickest ways to begin increasing your good bacteria, let's not forget that your lifestyle also plays a role in the health of your gut.
-Here are a few suggestions to promote good gut health through your daily routine.
+While food is one of the quickest ways to increase your good bacteria, let's not forget that your lifestyle also plays a role in the health of your gut.
+Here are a few suggestions for pros

 Reduce Stress

-As you now know, stress can create an inflammatory response in the digestive tract, which can lead to the depletion of good bacteria.
+As you now know, stress can create an inflammatory response in the digestive tract, leading to the depletion of good bacteria.

 Use Natural Healing Remedies Whenever Possible